ihor-delta/delta/APPS.md

 - delegation principle is disabled
 - opportunity to create new apps through @CI mechanisms is disabled
 - AI is disabled
-- apps support is disabled except for apps listed here
+- apps support is disabled except for apps listed here and limited by this list
 - voting system is disabled

 ## CI.app.Trinity disabled